You can find 3D models of Crinoidea here!

 Mesozoic crinoids never recovered the morphological diversity that they exhibited during the Paleozoic but equaled, if not exceeded, the ecological diversity of their predecessors.
 As discussed by Michael Foote (1999), the restriction in morphological diversity may be due to genetic constraint.
 That is, the crinoids that survived the Permo-Triassic extinction—potentially a single genus—did not have the genetic tool kit required to “build” the types of features found in Paleozoic crinoids.
 This effect, called a bottleneck, limited the variety of forms that were possible for Mesozoic crinoids.

 Starting in the Mesozoic and continuing into the Cenozoic, predation on crinoids contributed substantially to the dominance of mobile genera.
 During the Mesozoic, escalating ecological processes led to the Mesozoic Marine Revolution, wherein predators became more powerful and more efficient.
 Consequently, the ability to escape predators would have been a significant advantage for mobile crinoids.
-Mobile crinoids remain the most dominant forms today, making up 85% of the fauna.
-Of the stalked crinoids that remain, none have been found naturally occurring in depths above 150 meters.
-The presence of more active predators in the shallower ocean, and a greater number of filter feeding competitors, has relegated these once dominant forms to the deep.
+Mobile crinoids remain the most dominant forms today, comprising as much as 85% of the fauna.
+Of the stalked crinoids that remain, none live naturally in depths less than 150 meters.
+The presence of more active predators in the shallower ocean has relegated these once dominant forms to deeper ocean habitats.

 Examples of living crinoids, including an isocrinid (top left) and two comatulida (bottom left; right).
 Top left image from NOAA (public domain).
 Bottom left image from NOAA (public domain).
 Right image by Alexander Vasenin; Creative Commons Attribution-Share Alike 3.0 Unported license.

-Today, crinoids have regained a high level of generic diversity but, at the species level, are depauperate compared to the fossil record.
-More than 6,000 fossil species have been described compared to approximately 660 living species.
-The numerous genera of Recent crinoids compared to fossil crinoids of the Cenozoic likely reflects a bias of biological study.
-In observing the living organisms, it is more likely to identify greater diversity based on small differences in behavior or morphology than when considering fossil specimens.
-Fossils have undergone taphonomic processes, becoming compressed, fragmented, and otherwise challenging to interpret and identify.
+Today, crinoids have regained a high level of generic diversity and are represented by more than 660 living species.
+Though the Cenozoic record of crinoids is depauperate, more than 6,000 fossil species have been described since the Ordovician.
+The numerous genera of Recent crinoids compared to fossil crinoids of the Cenozoic likely reflects preservational bias, particularly against mobile taxa like feather stars that live in habitats with low preservational potential.
+Additionally, fossils commonly undergo taphonomic processes, becoming compressed, fragmented, and otherwise challenging to interpret and identify.
 With continued study, Cenozoic crinoid diversity may increase.

-All crinoids are filter feeders, meaning they extract their food from water as it flows past them.
-Unlike some other filter feeders that actively pump water past their own feeding apparatuses (e.g., some sponges, bivalves), crinoids are considered passive filter feeders because they only capture food particles and do not manipulate the flow of water as it passes them.
+All crinoids are suspension feeders, meaning they extract their food from water as it flows past them.
+Unlike some other suspension feeders that actively pump water past their own feeding apparatuses (e.g., some sponges, bivalves), crinoids are considered passive suspension feeders because they only capture food particles and do not manipulate the flow of water as it passes them.
 Early crinoids, such as those dominant during much of the Paleozoic, were often cemented to a single location and unable to move.
-As such, it was critical for these stationary animals to be situated in a location where water currents facilitated filter feeding.
-Though the adult organisms were stationary, the crinoid larvae were, and still are, planktic.
-Considering living crinoids and other organisms with similar life habits, it is likely that the crinoid larvae were able to detect suitable locations before settling out of the water column and transitioning into their adult form.
+As such, it was critical for these stationary animals to be situated in a location where water currents facilitated suspension feeding.
+Although the adult organisms were stationary, the crinoid larvae were, and still are, plankontic.
+Considering living crinoids and other organisms with similar life habits, it is likely that the crinoid larvae were able to detect suitable locations before settling out of the water column and growing into adults.
 To learn more about how crinoids are studied, and particularly how studies of living crinoids are used to understand fossil crinoids, watch the video below.

 Learn more about crinoids, and how they are studied, in this video, "Living Fossils - Full Episode" by ChangingSeasTV.
 Source: YouTube.

 Water currents in the ocean are variable, which means the food supply to stationary crinoids was also variable.
 To cope with this variability, Paleozoic crinoids evolved slightly different body plans when living in areas with weaker (e.g., deeper water) or stronger (e.g., shallower water) currents.
-As discussed by Holterhoff (1997), in shallow environments, where water currents were commonly strong, crinoids were more likely to have a large calyx—the technical name for the exterior of the cup—and a dense array of arms and pinnules.
-To the contrary, fossil crinoids from deeper environments, where water currents were weak, had a smaller calyx and fewer arms and pinnules.
-As crinoids evolved the ability to move, particularly towards the end of the Paleozoic, this pattern likely broke down, as individuals could move themselves to an optimal water current for feeding.
+As discussed by Holterhoff (1997), in shallower environments, where water currents were commonly strong, crinoids were more likely to have a large calyx and a dense array of arms and pinnules.
+To the contrary, fossil crinoids from deeper environments, where water currents were weaker, had a smaller calyx and fewer arms and pinnules.
+As crinoids evolved the ability to move, particularly toward the end of the Paleozoic, this pattern likely broke down, as individuals could move themselves to an optimal water current for feeding.

-During the Mesozoic, individuals in one family, Pentacrinitidae, utilized a particularly novel approach to achieve improved feeding capacity.
+During the Mesozoic, individuals in one family, Pentacrinitidae, utilized a particularly novel approach to life.
 Pentacrinitids, which are an extinct relative of the living isocrinids and potentially an evolutionary descendent of the earliest free-living isocrinids, attached themselves to driftwood and moved with it as it floated around the ocean.
-Interestingly, a group of barnacles employs a similar strategy today: they attach to whales and filter feed while the whales swim through the oceans.
+Interestingly, a group of barnacles employs a similar strategy today: they attach to whales and and various types of floating debris and suspension feed while moving through the water.
 With this strategy, the floating pentacrinitids—and some barnacles, today—could access a broader array of food resources than individuals attached to the ocean bottom.
 Despite this innovation, pentacrinitids went extinct during the Eocene Epoch of the Cenozoic.

 A reconstruction of Pentacrinites attached to a piece of driftwood.
 Image by NobuTamura; Creative Commons Attribution-Share Alike 3.0 Unported license.

 In today’s oceans, the majority of crinoids are capable of moving themselves.
 Some species of comatulids (i.e., feather stars) are even capable of swimming for short periods.
-Those that cannot swim, including some comatulids and the isocrinids, move instead by crawling along the seafloor.
-By being mobile, these crinoids can position themselves for more efficient filter feeding and, critically, mobility allows the crinoids to escape some of their predators, like sea urchins and sea stars.
+Those that cannot swim, including some feather stars and the isocrinids, move instead by crawling along the seafloor.
+By being mobile, these crinoids can position themselves for more efficient filter feeding and, critically, mobility allows the crinoids to escape some of their predators, like sea urchins and fish.

 A swimming comatulid crinoid.
 "Rare Moment Feather Star is Caught Swimming" by Caters Clips.
 Source: YouTube.